mariacommits/mariacommits/README.md

 I love learning new technologies and contributing to open source

-Available for new and interesting collaborations
+Available for new and interesting collaborations :shipit:

 Currently learning Python and Django 🌱